janim2/RentersParadise/README.md

 Try and make the names of the classes in a file same as the file name so we cant all read well.

     #Longer Variable Names are better than short ones with no meaning.
-##NEVER !, I REPEAT NEVER!
-COMMIT TO THE MASTER BRANCH.
+    #NEVER !, I REPEAT NEVER!
+COMMIT TO THE MASTER/MAIN BRANCH.
 CREATE A NEW BRANCH TO WORK FROM